tekknolagi/isdt/lecture-notes/2-vcs.md

 ### Staging files
 Tracking a file means asking Git to add it to the *staging area*, also known as the *index*.
-The staging area is part of a Git repository that keeps track of which changes from the working tree are ready to be committed.
+The staging area is part of a Git repository that records which changes from the working tree are ready to be committed.
 When you create a new commit, its contents are taken from the staging area.

+TODO: Add a diagram showing how changes flow from working tree to staging area to commits.

 Many other version control systems don't have a staging area---commits are created directly from the changes you make in the working tree.
 This is a